anaskhaann/anaskhaann/README.md

 <p align="center">
   <samp>
-   A mission-driven AI and Data Science student with hands-on experience in machine learning and data analysis.
+   A mission-driven Computer Science Engineer with Specialization in AI and Data Science with hands-on experience in machine learning and data analysis.
 Skilled in Python and familiar with frameworks like TensorFlow.
 A self-starter and great team player, passionate about building AI-driven solutions to solve real-world problems.
 I dream big, start small, and move fast, leveraging my technical expertise and problem-solving skills to contribute to impactful projects.
   </samp>
 </p>